Foo Fighters: Formation and debut album (1994–1995)

 Grohl formed a band to support the album.
-He spoke to Nirvana bassist Krist Novoselic about joining the group, but they decided against it; Grohl said it would have felt "really natural" for them to work together, but would have been "weird" for the others and place more pressure on Grohl.
-Instead, Grohl recruited bassist Nate Mendel and drummer William Goldsmith, both of the recently disbanded Seattle group Sunny Day Real Estate.
-Nirvana touring guitarist Pat Smear joined as second guitarist.
+He spoke to Nirvana bassist Krist Novoselic, about joining the group, but he decided against it.
+Grohl said it would have felt "really natural" for them to work together, but would have been "weird" for the others and place more pressure on Grohl.
+Instead, Grohl recruited bassist Nate Mendel and drummer William Goldsmith, both of the recently disbanded Seattle emo group Sunny Day Real Estate.
+Nirvana touring guitarist Pat Smear joined as the second guitarist.
 Grohl licensed the album to Capitol Records, releasing it on his new label, Roswell Records.

-Foo Fighters made their live public debut on February 23, 1995, at the Jambalaya Club in Arcata, California, followed by performances at Satyricon in Portland on March 3 and the Velvet Elvis in Seattle on March 4.
+The Foo Fighters made their live public debut on February 23, 1995, at the Jambalaya Club in Arcata, California, followed by performances at Satyricon in Portland on March 3 and the Velvet Elvis in Seattle on March 4.
 The show on March 3 had been part of a benefit gig for the investigation of the rape and murder of Gits singer Mia Zapata.
 Grohl refused to do interviews or tour large venues to promote the album.
-Foo Fighters undertook their first major tour in the spring of 1995, opening for Mike Watt.
-The band's first single, "This Is a Call", was released in June 1995, and its debut album Foo Fighters was released the next month.
+The Foo Fighters undertook their first major tour in the spring of 1995, opening for Mike Watt.
+The band's first single, "This Is a Call", was released in June 1995, and their debut album, Foo Fighters, was released the next month.
 "I'll Stick Around", "For All the Cows", and "Big Me" were released as subsequent singles.
 The band spent the following months on tour, including their first appearance at the Reading Festival in England in August.